 The first thing to recognise is that we are currently living in a solidly materialistic paradigm, where only a minority of the Western World has an understanding of the spiritual, and where most of the rest have come to accept a rigidly materialistic view.
 We believe that to move forward we need to embrace both poles of our spectrum.

-We need Divine Inspiration and real Material Power.
+We need both Spiritual Inspiration and Practical Material Skills

 We need to find a way in which these two poles of our dichotomy can cooperate and work together.
 This will only be achieved by: